 In the baptism service parents and Godparents have to be prepared to make promises on behalf of the children.
 We ask the parents to partake in a short preparation course to help them understand the meaning of the promises they are making.
 It’s also a chance to help us get to know what you require so we can help make the day special for you.

 To arrange a baptism or to know more, simply download and fill in the Baptism Enquiry Form and hand it in or post it to the church office.
+As baptismal vows have a significant meaning in church, parents will be asked to attend a short baptism course.
 Our baptism co-ordinator Rev Margaret Joyce will contact you to discuss your requirements and can answer any questions you have.